Find out about the best way to include the cactus trend in your garden, for a spiky but beautiful aesthetic.

 Choose Hardy Garden Varieties Of Succulents

 Although any cacti can do well in the garden with the right care, there are hardy varieties that do particularly well.
-Sedums and sempervivums are particularly hardy types that don’t even need to be brought inside in winter.
+Sedums and sempervivums are particularly robust types that don’t even need to be brought inside in winter.

 Echeveria is a good next step once you have the hang of the sedum and sempervivums, and they also happen to be particularly stunning too.